2022-CapstoneDesignProject/Handwrite/README.md

 Write down all the korean alphabet in the template and save it as png image file.
 Then, upload the written template image on the webpage by clicking "select file" button.
 You can see the uploaded image by clicking the upload button.
+If you click the "make font" button, it will change to download.html page.

 #### Here is the link to get template image.
 https://github.com/2022-CapstoneDesignProject/Handwrite/blob/main/newteamplate3.png